Going to Hershey Pennsylvania on vacation?

 4. Create Your Own Candy Bar

 Want to create your own candy bar, well you can do that here in Hershey.
 This is an authentic factory experience where you create your own candy bar as well as the many memories that go along with it.
-You get to choose your own ingredients as well as design a wrapper for it too.
+You get to choose your ingredients as well as design a wrapper for it too.

-Ticket price is $26.95 for all ages (children 2 and under are free).
+Ticket price is $29.95 for all ages (children 2 and under are free).
 Anyone 8 and under must to accompanied by a paying adult.
 This experience is wheelchair accessible and is about 45 minutes long.
+Tickets for this experience go fast, so reserve your space online as space is limited each day.

 5. Hershey Unwrapped—A Chocolate Tasting Journey

 Another thing to do in Hershey PA is Hershey Unwrapped.
-Enjoy this theatrical experience as you watch a show and taste and smell Hershey candy.
+Enjoy this theatrical experience as you watch a show and taste and smell Hershey’s candy.
 When you enter you are given a box of mini chocolates.
 Starting in one room, you learn about the senses of chocolate.
 This is when you open the box and begin sampling the chocolate.
-Then you go into another area where the show starts staring “Doc Chocolate” and the chocolate lab.
+Then you go into another area where the show starts “Doc Chocolate” and the chocolate lab.

 Related Post: Food Factory Tours in Pennsylvania